microsoft/PowerBI-visuals-NetworkNavigator/README.md

 * Review the Power BI [Visuals Getting Started](https://github.com/Microsoft/PowerBI-visuals/wiki).

 #Building
-* Running `gulp build:<projectFolder>` will do the following:
+* Running `gulp build` will do the following:
-  * Creates a `.pbiviz` file in the `dist\<projectFolder>\powerbi` directory.
+  * Creates a `.pbiviz` file in the `dist\powerbi` directory.
     * Go to [Power BI](https://app.powerbi.com/), and to import your new visual.
-  * Creates a webpacked version of your react class (if you defined *react* in your build.json property file) and puts it in the `dist\<projectFolder>\react` folder.
+  * Creates a webpacked version of your react class (if you defined *react* in your build.json property file) and puts it in the `dist\react` folder.
-  * Creates a webpacked version of your plain component class (if you defined *component* in your build.json file) and puts it in the `dist\<projectFolder>\component` folder.
+  * Creates a webpacked version of your plain component class (if you defined *component* in your build.json file) and puts it in the `dist\component` folder.
-* You can also build all components by running `gulp build`.
-To run specific builds for the different versions of components, you can append `:<type>` to the command to limit the build scope.
-For example, if you only want to build the to build all of the react versions of your components, you would run `gulp build:react`, to build the react version of a single component, you would run run `gulp build:myComponent:react`.
+* To run specific builds for the different versions of your component, you can append `:<type>` to the command to limit the build scope.
+For example, if you only want to build the react version of your component, you would run `gulp build:react`.

 #Demo
-* Running `gulp demo:<projectFolder>` will create a demo server/webpage which will show the given component being run in standalone mode.
+* Running `gulp demo` will create a demo server/webpage which will show the given component being run in standalone mode.